Markets

 72.0 – 73.4

-The bull case uses lower indirect SGD/INR readings from banks that expect strong SGD or weak USD/INR assumptions.
-The base case collects the central tendency of ING, MUFG and Westpac midpoints.
-The bear case references DBS and MUFG higher readings that imply sustained INR pressure or weaker SGD.
-The DBS 143.04 value is excluded from operational ranges due to clear inconsistency with peer outputs.
+The bull case uses lower indirect SGD/INR readings from banks, which assume a strong SGD or weak USD/INR.
+The base case collects the central tendency of ING, MUFG, and Westpac midpoints.
+The bear case cites higher readings from DBS and MUFG, implying sustained INR pressure or a weaker SGD.
+The DBS 143.04 value is excluded from operational ranges due to a clear inconsistency with peer outputs.

-SGD/INR shows a strong and rising positive correlation with regional equity markets, particularly Singapore’s STI, where the coefficient climbs from 55.0% in January to 88.6% by December, signaling a clear risk-on linkage and increasing synchronization with Singapore’s financial cycle.
-The correlation with India’s NIFTY is also positive but stable, fluctuating within the 59% to 77%, which reflects India’s domestic growth influence without fully dominating.
+SGD/INR shows a strong, rising positive correlation with regional equity markets, particularly Singapore’s STI, where the coefficient climbs from 55.0% in January to 88.6% by December, signaling a clear risk-on linkage and greater synchronization with Singapore’s financial cycle.
+The correlation with India’s NIFTY is also positive but stable, fluctuating between 59% and 77%, reflecting India’s domestic growth influence without fully dominating.

-In contrast, the relationship with oil prices is consistently and deeply negative, remaining between -69.8% and -87.1% throughout the year, underscoring India’s energy import sensitivity and reinforcing the role of crude prices as a key downside risk factor for the INR.
+In contrast, the relationship with oil prices is consistently and deeply negative, ranging from -69.8% to -87.1% throughout the year, underscoring India’s energy import sensitivity and reinforcing crude prices as a key downside risk for the INR.

-Any deviation by RBI from its inflation management narrative or a recalibration of MAS exchange rate guidance could trigger abrupt repricing across forward curves.
+Any deviation by the RBI from its inflation-management narrative, or a recalibration of MAS exchange-rate guidance, could trigger an abrupt repricing across forward curves.

 A sharp rise in global real yields or a sudden risk-off episode could force leveraged positions to unwind, amplifying short-term volatility in SGD/INR.

-Stress in offshore INR liquidity or reduced interbank funding access may cause temporary dislocations from model-implied fair value.
+Stress in offshore INR liquidity or reduced access to interbank funding may cause temporary dislocations from model-implied fair value.

 Energy price spikes would widen India’s trade deficit and add structural pressure on INR, feeding directly into the SGD to INR rate forecast.

-Short term, the SGD to INR forecast supports cautious long SGD positions within the institutional band.
+In the short term, the SGD-to-INR forecast supports taking a cautious long SGD position within the institutional band.

 This instrument suits strategic macro desks and institutional allocators rather than pure retail scalpers.
 Always manage exposures against event triggers and the forecast envelope.